 Bachelor of Arts in Biology (Hons), Hiram College, Ohio, USA, 2012

-- Works with a variety of environment and conservation focused entities,
+- Works with a variety of environment and conservation focused entities including the National Trust.

 - Co-lecturer for Marine Biology at ICCI in 2015

-- Guest speaker at the United World College for their short course ‘Towards a Sustainable Future’.
+- Guest speaker at the United World College short course ‘Towards a Sustainable Future’.

-- Published Author: published dozen articles in Cayman Skies Magazine covering a wide variety of topics on land and underwater, and published academic papers.
+- Published multiple articles in Cayman Skies Magazine covering a wide variety of topics on land and underwater

 - Gave two popular TEDx talks.